VelislavKarastoychev/euriklis-validator/README.md

     )
 console.log(question.answer) // true
 ```
-- method is_same_with_any(parameter_array): checks if the value property of the current validator instance contains some of the parameters that exists in the parameter array variable.
+- method <em>is_same_with_any(parameter_array)</em>: checks if the value property of the current validator instance contains some of the parameters that exists in the parameter array variable.
-- method for_all (some_function): checks if every value of an array/object in the value property of the validator instance, fulfills the conditions of the function.
+- method <em>for_all (some_function)</em>: checks if every value of an array/object in the value property of the validator instance, fulfills the conditions of the function.
 The argument of the some_function is assumed to be a validator type.

 ```js
 new validator(Array.form({length : 60}).map(Math.random))